SilkRose/Pony/stories/scrap-story/scrap-story.md

 Oxide followed Fluttershy inside, where they went to the kitchen.
 Fluttershy started making tea, while Oxide sat down at the table.

-Fluttershy asked, "How'd scrapping go? find anything good?"
+Fluttershy asked, "How'd scrapping go?
+Find anything good?"

 Oxide thought for a moment before she said, "Pretty much got a full load.
 It was a good week.
 Got a wood stove, horseshoes, coins, a sink, some weird testing equipment, a furnace, and a lot more.
 I won't even have to unload this week when I take the metal in to the junkyard."